Segamegadrive/kubernestes-aio-deployment-BareMetal/README.md

 # kubernestes-aio-deployment

-The script helps to deploy aio kubernetes on Ubuntu 18.04.
+The script helps to deploy AIO Docker & Kubernetes on the bare-metal server.

 Make sure to be at root: